mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/dse/3.2.0-6.7.7/release-notes/index.md

   - [0.57.2](https://github.com/mesosphere/dcos-commons/releases/tag/0.57.2)
   - [0.57.1](https://github.com/mesosphere/dcos-commons/releases/tag/0.57.1)

+To update from your current version of {{ model.techName }}, see the [Updates](/mesosphere/dcos/services/dse/3.2.0-6.7.7/updates/) page.

 ## Bug Fixes
-- Allow explicitly specify path for DSEFS data.
+- Allow user to explicitly specify path for DSEFS data.

 # Version 3.1.0-6.7.6

+Although version 3.1.0-6.7.6 is no longer supported, the following changes were implemented in it.
+You will need to be aware of these changes when you upgrade to the current version, 3.2.0-6.7.7.

 ## Updates
 - Upgraded both {{ model.techShortName }} and {{ model.techOpsName }} to version `6.7.6`.